d365collaborative/d365fo.tools/docs/Invoke-D365LcsDatabaseExport.md

 ### EXAMPLE 3
 ```
-$databaseRefresh = Invoke-D365LcsDatabaseRefresh -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -SkipInitialStatusFetch
+$databaseExport = Invoke-D365LcsDatabaseExport -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -BackupName "BackupViaApi" -SkipInitialStatusFetch
 ```

-PS C:\\\> $databaseRefresh | Get-D365LcsDatabaseOperationStatus -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e9" -SleepInSeconds 60
+PS C:\\\> $databaseExport | Get-D365LcsDatabaseOperationStatus -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e9" -SleepInSeconds 60

-This will start the database refresh between the Source and Target environments.
+This will start the database export from the Source environment.
 The source environment is identified by the SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae", which can be obtained in the LCS portal.
-The target environment is identified by the TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
+The backup name is identified by the BackupName "BackupViaApi", which instructs the API to save the backup with that filename.
-It will skip the first database refesh status fetch and only output the details from starting the refresh.
+It will skip the first database operation status fetch and only output the details from starting the export.

-The output from Invoke-D365LcsDatabaseRefresh is stored in the $databaseRefresh.
+The output from Invoke-D365LcsDatabaseExport is stored in the $databaseExport.
-This will enable you to pass the $databaseRefresh variable to other cmdlets which should make things easier for you.
+This will enable you to pass the $databaseExport variable to other cmdlets which should make things easier for you.

-Will pipe the $databaseRefresh variable to the Get-D365LcsDatabaseOperationStatus cmdlet and get the status from the database refresh job.
+Will pipe the $databaseExport variable to the Get-D365LcsDatabaseOperationStatus cmdlet and get the status from the database export job.

 All default values will come from the configuration available from Get-D365LcsApiConfig.

 The default values can be configured using Set-D365LcsApiConfig.

-$databaseRefresh = Invoke-D365LcsDatabaseRefresh -SourceEnvironmentId be9aa4a4-7621-4b7e-b6f5-d518bf0012de -TargetEnvironmentId 43bcc00a-d94c-47cd-a20f-3c7aee98b5a9

 ### EXAMPLE 4
 ```
-Invoke-D365LcsDatabaseRefresh -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -SkipInitialStatusFetch
+Invoke-D365LcsDatabaseExport -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -BackupName "BackupViaApi" -SkipInitialStatusFetch
 ```

-This will start the database refresh between the Source and Target environments.
+This will start the database export from the Source environment.
 The source environment is identified by the SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae", which can be obtained in the LCS portal.
-The target environment is identified by the TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
+The backup name is identified by the BackupName "BackupViaApi", which instructs the API to save the backup with that filename.
-It will skip the first database refesh status fetch and only output the details from starting the refresh.
+It will skip the first database operation status fetch and only output the details from starting the export.

 All default values will come from the configuration available from Get-D365LcsApiConfig.